 By Joanne Jeffries.
 Last Updated 16th November 2021.
 Welcome to this case study surrounding medical negligence payouts for misdiagnosed tear after childbirth.

 Here at Accident Claims UK, we have helped many different people to claim compensation for a whole host of accidents and injuries.
-This includes women who have had the misfortune of suffering an injury during birth.
+This includes women who have had the misfortune of suffering an injury during birth due to clinical negligence.
 While some injuries simply cannot be avoided, there are lots of injuries that have occurred because of a poor standard of care or failure to notice certain symptoms.
 This was certainly the case for one woman whose case we researched who was left with incontinence after a third degree tear was missed.
 This is a great example of the sort of cases that can be launched to secure compensation successfully.
-In this specific example, the woman was awarded £100,000 in compensation for her injuries and the ongoing damage.
+In this specific example, the woman was awarded £100,000 in medical negligence compensation for her injuries and the ongoing damage.
 In this case study, we are going to take a look at third degree tears in further detail, as well as providing you with specifics regarding the claim that this woman brought forward.

 What Is A Third Degree Tear, And What Effects Can It Have If Not Properly Treated?

 What is a third degree tear?
 Let’s begin by taking a look at this sort of injury.
 The perineum is the area between the rectum and the vagina, which can commonly be referred to as your back passage.
 This injury can also sometimes involve the rectum itself, as well as the muscles around the rectum, which as the external and internal anal sphincter muscles.